Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Combining Contrastive Approaches and Reconstruction for State Space Represntations

 Intuitively, the MI measures how informative a given latent state is about the corresponding observations.
 Thus, maximizing it leads to similar latent states for similar sequences of observations and actions.
-While we cannot analytically compute the MI, we can estimate it using the InfoNCE bound~\cite{oord2018cpc, poole2019variational}.
-Doing so eliminates the need for generative reconstruction and instead only requires a discriminative approach based on a score function $f_v^{(k)}(\cvec{o}^{(k)}_t, \cvec{z}_t) \mapsto \mathbb{R}_+$.
+While we cannot analytically compute the MI, we can estimate it using the InfoNCE bound~\citep{oord2018cpc, poole2019variational}.
+Doing so eliminates the need for generative reconstruction.
+It instead only requires a discriminative approach based on a score function $f_v^{(k)}(\cvec{o}^{(k)}_t, \cvec{z}_t) \mapsto \mathbb{R}_+$.
 This score function measures the compatibility of pairs of observations and latent states.
 It shares large parts of its parameters with the \emph{RSSM}.
-For details on the exact parameterization, we refer to \autoref{sup:sec:obj}.
+We refer to \autoref{sup:sec:hp} for details on the exact parameterization.
+This methodology allows the mixing of reconstruction and mutual information terms for the individual sensors, resulting in a generalization of \autoref{eq:recon_bound},